3mohamed-abdelfattah/Firebase-Email-Authentication/README.md

 # Firebase Integration in Android

-This repository demonstrates how to integrate Firebase into an Android application, covering various features such as Authentication, Realtime Database, Firestore, and more.
+This repository demonstrates how to integrate Firebase into an Android application, covering various features such as Authentication

 ## Table of Contents
 - [Introduction](#introduction)